Mid-temperature, medium plastic, vitreous, off-white burning, kaolin-only porcelain.

 P300 is a mix of plastic Georgia kaolin, nepheline syenite, 25% silica, raw bentonite (to augment plasicity) and a small amount of talc (for fired maturity control).
 P300 is not translucent at cone 6.
 It is the whitest body we can make without using expensive white plasticizers or overseas kaolins.

-P300 is a smooth, slick and fine grained.
-Since it relies almost entirely on plastic kaolin for workability the pugged material has a unique distinct feel that many prefer to high ball clay porcelains.
-Because of the added bentonite, plasticity is excellent (as good or better than M370).
+P300 is smooth, slick and fine grained.
+Since it is a kaolin-only porcelain, the pugged material has a distinct feel that many prefer to ball-clay-containing bodies.
+The added bentonite dramatically improves plasticity (as good or better than M370) and the dry strength is excellent.

 P300 fired bars.
 From cone 4 (bottom) to cone 7 (top).